BBC Studios Writers' Academy

 Does my original drama script have to be a television script?

 No. The original drama script can be any of the following: film, theatre, radio drama or television.
 Novels, short stories, short films (minimum 30 minutes duration) and poems are ineligible.

 I live outside of London, what happens if I get a place on the BBC Studios Writers' Academy?

-An accommodation allowance and travel expenses will be paid to successful applicants who live outside of London, for the London-based stage of the course.
+Travel and relocation expenses will be paid to participants who have to commute from outside of London TFL zones 1 - 6, for the London-based stage of the course.

 Will I get feedback, if my submission is unsuccessful?

 Unfortunately, we are unable to provide feedback on unsuccessful submissions.